aruder77/applitude/index.md

     ![Eclipse IDE new wizard](ide_new_wizard.png)

-    This will create a new project containing a `.applitude` document for your application and an Xcode project:
+    This will create a new Xcode project containing an `.applitude` document for your application:

 	![Applitude project structure](ide_project_structure.png)

 * Open the `.applitude` file.
 * Make sure the code was generated by checking files are present in the `Generated` folder (if not, try cleaning/building).
-* You need to add the applitude runtime to the project folder.
+* You need to add the applitude runtime to the project.
 The wizard does not do this automatically because the setup varies.
-The generated Xcode project expects to see `libs/applitude/runtime/...` in the project folder.
+The generated Xcode project is created so that expects to find `libs/applitude/runtime/...` in the project folder.
 The easiest way is to copy the full applitude folder to `libs/` in your project.
-Alternatively, if you're using git to version your project, I recommend to use a submodule, for example:
+Alternatively, if you're using git to version your project, I recommend to use a submodule like this:

 		cd <project_folder>
 		git init